Weekdays 9:30am - 7pm.

 Treating Paradoxical Adipose Hyperplasia (PAH) with MDC-Sculpt®️ Lipo Technique

 With his years of experience in liposuction and body sculpting, Dr Ivan Puah concluded that body fat features, thickness, and distribution are unique to each person, much like our fingerprints.
 No two bodies are alike.
 Therefore, liposuction cannot be done in a cookie-cutter manner.
-This led Dr Puah to develop a unique body sculpting surgical technique, which he named MDC-Sculpt® Lipo.
+This led Dr Puah to develop the MDC-Sculpt® Lipo technique, a novel liposuction and body contouring surgical approach.

-He shares, “Typically, the fat that is removed in patients with PAH is are different from other fat, and it is harder to remove.
-I will carry out the MDC-Sculpt®️ Lipo technique during the corrective surgery to correct paradoxical adipose hyperplasia (PAH).
-This liposuction method increases the efficacy of fat removal and allows me to perform skin tightening at the same time.”
+"Typically, the fat that is removed in patients with PAH is different from other fat, and it is more challenging to remove, hence the need to utilise the MDC-SculptⓇ Lipo technique to increase the efficacy of fat removal."

 Reference